patters-match/prism2-flashing/README.md

   wget http://junsun.net/linux/intersil-prism/firmware/1.7.4/pk010101.hex
   wget http://junsun.net/linux/intersil-prism/firmware/1.7.4/sf010704.hex
   ```
-- In summary, if the NIC id is from 0x8002 to 0x8008 then it's an early hardware version limited to station firmware 1.5.6 only, which offers WPA but not WPA2.
+- In summary, if the NIC id is from 0x8002 to 0x8008 then it's an early hardware version limited to station firmware 1.7.1 only (no primary firmware update).
+Fortunately this appears to be the first version to support WPA2.
 The example below uses prefix `1` for the station firmware which was appropriate for an early Netgear MA401 (NIC id=0x8008):
   ```
-  prism2_srec -v -f wlan0 s1010506.hex
+  prism2_srec -v -f wlan0 s1010701.hex
   ```
-- ...else you'll need primary firmware 1.1.1 and station firmware 1.7.4 which supports WPA2.
+- ...else you'll need primary firmware 1.1.1 and station firmware 1.7.4.
 Versions 1.8.x exist but they are not recommended.
 The example below uses `K` for the primary firmware, and `F` for the station firmware which were appropriate for a Linksys WPC11 ver 3 (NIC id=0x801b):
   ```
   prism2_srec -v -f wlan0 pk010101.hex sf010704.hex
   ```